Register Your Design Internationally

 • Seeking our Attorney’s representation and appointment in your design registration.

-• Opposing or declaring invalid an International design applied for by others.
+• Opposing or seeking to declare invalid an international design applied for by others.

-• Defending your challenged or objected International Design Registration in an elected country, from an Office action, opposition, a declaration of invalidity or an appeal.
+• Defending your challenged or opposed international design registration in an elected country following an Office action, opposition, a declaration of invalidity, or an appeal.

-• Taking legal action against infringement of your registered or unregistered design right in Europe being used by another person or company.
+• Taking legal action against infringement of your registered or unregistered design right in Europe by another person or company.

-• Licensing the use of your designs or selling them ensuring the recordal of assignment of the designs to others.
+• Licensing the use of your designs or selling them, ensuring that the assignment of the designs to others is properly recorded.

 Confidentiality

-If this is the first filing of your design, it is convenient that you do not disclose the aesthetic characteristics to othersuntil you have applied for design protection, this may mean, in certain cases, that you might not be able to protect it, or your design may be declared invalid by anyone who proves this preceding disclosure (lack of novelty).
-However, you can safely discuss it with us, because as registered IP attorneys and lawyers, any information you disclose to us is legally privileged and confidential, using it strictly for the purpose or needed service we are instructed to handle in your name.
+If this is the first filing of your design, it is advisable that you do not disclose its aesthetic characteristics to others until you have applied for design protection.
+This may mean, in some cases, that you cannot protect your design, or that it may be declared invalid by anyone who can prove such prior disclosure because of lack of novelty.
+However, you can safely discuss it with us, because as registered IP attorneys and lawyers, any information you disclose to us is legally privileged and confidential, using it strictly for the purposes of the service we are instructed to handle on your behalf.